clojure/tools.reader/README.md

 `read-string` uses internally a blind.reader.StringReader with fast peek-char semantics.

-`read` and `read-line` work as their clojure.core counterparts, requirring a `blind.reader.IPushbackReader` (Read the end of usage for java.io.PushbackReader)
+`read` and `read-line` work as their clojure.core counterparts, requiring a `blind.reader.IPushbackReader` (Read the end of usage for java.io.PushbackReader)

 `blind.reader` also provides `string-reader`, `input-stream-reader`, `string-push-back-reader`, `input-stream-push-back-reader` and `indexing-push-back-reader`.